RobotnikAutomation/robotnik_pad/README.md

 * ~**config/axis_linear_y** (int, default: 0): Axis number to set the linear y speed.
 * ~**config/axis_angular_z** (int, default: 2) Axis number to set the angular speed.
 * ~**config/use_accel_watchdog** (bool, default: true): Flag to check if any of the defined watchdog axes is changing its value in order to keep publishing velocity commands.
-* ~**config/watchdog_duration** (double, default: 0.5): Time in seconds the node will wait wthout receiving changes in the watchdog axes before stopping publishing velocity commands.
+* ~**config/watchdog_duration** (double, default: 0.5): Time in seconds the node will wait without receiving changes in the watchdog axes before stopping publishing velocity commands.
 * ~**config/axis_watchdog** (list of ints, default: [8]): Axes used to monitor that the joy is updating buttons and axes.
 The defined axes should correspond to the accelerometers of the pad.

 ### 1.1.3.
 Configuration example